Leaving Your Parents To Cleave To Your Spouse

 Bob: We’ve talked about emotionally leaving, we’ve talked about financially leaving —is there another area?

-That doesn’t mean you wouldn’t do what they say, necessarily.
-It just means that you can’t give them power over your lives at that point.
+That doesn’t mean you wouldn’t do what they say.
+It just means that you can’t give them power over your lives.
 Illustration in point —I know a grown man who is stuck in a spiritually dead church.
 He takes his entire family there every Sunday.
 He has been going there for 15 years with his kids.
 His kids are now teenagers.
 Just down the road there is a church that preaches the word of God and it’s got a great youth group.
-Do you know who is really controlling this decision —both sets of parents.
+You know who is really controlling this decision —both sets of parents.

 Both of those parents go to that church, and they are keeping them in this liberal church, and this guy will not assume the responsibility that he has to lead his family spiritually by taking them to a place where they’ll be nurtured; where they will receive spiritual encouragement to grow.
-And you know what?
-It’s going to cost him, and it’s going to cost him big time in his family as his children move on to maturity.
+It’s going to cost him big time in his family as his children move on to maturity.

 Bob: You talk a lot about the concept of honoring our parents.
 I’m sure for this man the idea of moving on to another church feels like it would be bringing great dishonor on both sets of parents.